nwsteenberg/NWSplit58/README.md

 Firmware is done in KMK with the layout being very standard Nordic layout, with additional thumb keys and HomeTab mods to remove the command row.

-Head over i Walkthrough to read about my process of creating the keyboard.
+Head over i [WALKTHROUGH.md](WALKTHROUGH.md) to read about my process of creating the keyboard.